magwenelab/WeavePop/README.md

 $ snakemake --snakefile Snakefile-main.smk --cores <n> --use-conda -p
 ~~~

-### Module 3: Quality and depth analyses
+### Module 3: Quality and coverage analyses

-Generates **quality and coverage** plots, and adds the MAPQ and Coverage of each locus's window to the GFF file.
+This module generates mapping quality and coverage plots, and adds the MAPQ and Coverage of each locus's window to the GFF file.

 <details>
 <summary>Input</summary>